 As an example, within Heap, there are six analysis tools.
 Using a multi-metric chart, we can compare how frequently each of these features is used, which helps our product team prioritize which features to work on.

 When we group this multi-metric chart by job title, we are not only comparing which features are being used most frequently, but also comparing who is using them.
 A marketer needs a different feature set than someone in sales or design.

 This provides actionable insight into how we should prioritize our features and who we need to build features for.

-You can also use a multi-event chart + a group by to compare the effectiveness of different campaigns, landing pages, blog posts, and more across different groups of users.
+You can also use a multi-metric chart + a group by to compare the effectiveness of different campaigns, landing pages, blog posts, and more across different groups of users.

 In this example, we can compare three blog posts and their conversion rate for signups based on the region.
 Looking at the results, it’s clear that some posts are more effective than others in different regions.
 This enables our outbound team to adjust their strategy when getting prospects to sign up for Heap.